 Avast user experience

 Like the Android app, Avast One on Windows prompts you to run a smart scan before doing anything else.
-It’s not only smart, it’s also quick, taking under 30 seconds to complete in my tests.
+It’s not only smart, it’s also quick, taking under 30 seconds to complete.
 Like other free services, Avast One Essential does push you towards an upgraded version, but you can easily ignore this.

 After the smart scan, the Avast dashboard strangely prioritises non-essential messages at the top and you have to scroll to get to the more meaningful shortcuts.
-Here’s where you’ll find smart scan, deep scan, and targeted scan features.
-With either of the Avast One versions, you’ll also find the Avast VPN and device optimiser here.
-Note the free version of Avast VPN is restricted to 5GB of weekly traffic, but it’s impressive that it has a server in Melbourne (even the best free VPNs don’t tend to have Australian servers).
+Here’s where you’ll find smart scan, deep scan, and other targeted features.
+With either of the Avast One versions, you’ll also find the VPN here.
+Note the free version of Avast VPN is restricted to a weekly 5GB of traffic, but it’s impressive that it has a server in Melbourne (even the best free VPNs don’t tend to have Australian servers).

-The final option on the dashboard is to check for breaches, which you can either do by manually entering an email address of interest or creating an Avast account to make this process even easier.
+The final option on the dashboard is to check for security breaches, which you can either do by signing in with an Avast account or manually entering an email address.
 After a few seconds, it showed several breaches related to one of my email addresses.

 Branching out, the Explore tab has the main dashboard options and more, making it easy to customise Avast in terms of web, ransomware, firewall, and other forms of protection.
 It’s easy to see at-a-glance which features are available for the free version and which are locked behind the premium version.